-She assists IDBC as their Vice-President as well as being current regional director for the Australia chapter, always been a passionate Australian industry advocate for many years and she is a big believer in strengthening relations with our ASEAN partners; being appointed by the Australian Foreign Minister Department of Foreign Affairs & Trade) as board member of Australia-Indonesia Institute which works to make recommendations to the Minister of Foreign Affairs and Trade; Astrid always prided herself on giving something back to the community, served on numerous boards, charitable organizations, business councils.
+She assists IDBC as their Vice-President as well as being current regional director for the Australia chapter, always been a passionate Australian industry advocate for many years and she is a big believer in strengthening relations with our ASEAN partners; was appointed by the Australian Foreign Minister Department of Foreign Affairs & Trade) as board member of Australia-Indonesia Institute which works to make recommendations to strengthening bilateral relationship between Indonesia Australia; Astrid always prided herself on giving something back to the community, served on numerous boards, charitable organizations, business councils.
 Astrid has a strong finance background, holding an MBA degree with a major in public relations, economics, marketing, and finance.

 Jakarta Liason Officer

 Rifa Nurkayungyun serves as Jakarta Liaison Officer for Indonesian Diaspora Business Council, alongside with its sister organizations Indonesian Diaspora Network-United and Indonesian Diaspora Foundation.

 PriBefore his involvement in Indonesian diaspora organizations, she studied Political Science at Universitas Bakrie.
 She was also involved as Communications Manager at ASEAN Youth Organization